mmcelreath/WebAppDraft/README.md

 Azure App Services allow you to host your web applications, APIs and backends in an environment that offers security, scaling, and load balancing without the need to host your own physical hardware, making them ideal for developers looking to hit the ground running.

 In version 3.0 of the AzureRM Provider for Terraform, the azurerm_app_service resource was deprecated and will be completely removed in version 4.0.
-It has been replaced by 2 new resources. azurerm_linux_web_app and azurerm_windows_web_app.
+It has been replaced by 2 new resources. *azurerm_linux_web_app* and *azurerm_windows_web_app*.

 In this tutorial, you'll learn how to deploy a Linux App Service running a  Hello World container.